 In more egregious cases, some employers may purposefully change their job duties assuming they are unable to perform them, even when they are, or even provide them with more difficult tasks in hopes it will pressure them to quit.

 Being pregnant can certainly be a challenging task on its own, and having to endure constant pressure and harassment in the workplace can only make it more stressful.
-If you are experiencing discrimination due to your pregnancy, consulting the experienced team at Law Office of Jeffrey D. Fulton can help hold your employer accountable for their actions and help you gain the compensation you deserve.
+If you are experiencing discrimination due to your pregnancy, consulting the experienced team at Fulton Law Corporation can help hold your employer accountable for their actions and help you gain the compensation you deserve.

 If you or a loved one is experiencing discrimination for their pregnancy, don’t hesitate to contact our office today at to schedule your free consultation.